leorickli/bike-company-hadoop/README.md

 ### Uploading files to Hive

 We will use Beeline instead of Hive, Beeline is an enhanced replacement for the Hive CLI.
-To login into Beeline, we type the command down below:
+To log into Beeline, we type the command down below:

 ```
 beeline -u jdbc:hive2://localhost:10000/default -n <user>@<cluster> -d org.apache.hive.jdbc.HiveDriver